satbq/musicMCT/README.md

 just_dia_frequency_ratios <- c(1, 9/8, 5/4, 4/3, 3/2, 5/3, 15/8)
 just_dia <- 12 * log2(just_dia_frequency_ratios)

+# This definition of the just diatonic explicitly derives it from the
+# frequency ratios, which I've done to model that process for you.
+However,
+# musicMCT also has a convenience function that will give us the
+# same result much faster: try out j(dia) or j(1,2,3,4,5,6,7) for yourself.

 # The modes of the scale are displayed as the columns in this matrix:
 sim(just_dia)
 #>           [,1]     [,2]      [,3]      [,4]     [,5]      [,6]     [,7]